 ABOUT FSF CASE STUDY COMPETITION

 We are excited to announce a change to the format of our case study competition which will allow more scholars the option to compete for elevated levels of scholarship and simplify the case competition timeline.
-Starting in 2019, the Fashion Scholarship Fund will merge with the National Merit Scholarship (formerly known as the Geoffrey Beene Scholarship).
+Starting in 2019, the Fashion Scholarship Fund will merge what was formerly known as the Geoffrey Beene Scholarship with the FSF scholarships of $5,000.
 Scholars who win the Fashion Scholarship Fund award will no longer need to wait a year to compete in our elevated competition.
 Instead, all scholars in their senior year at the time of the application submission who apply for the 2019 Fashion Scholarship Fund will be eligible to be selected as a 2019 finalist, and invited to present their case study to the FSF Executive Committee.
 As was the case last year, the FSF case study has four discipline options including Design & Product Development, Merchandising & Marketing, Technology & Analytics and Supply Chain Management.
 In order to ensure a balance of winners, four of the eight finalists will be chosen including the best of the best within each discipline while the balance will be the best of the best of the remaining pool of applicants.

 In addition to this new format, we are pleased to announce we have increased the Fashion Scholarship Fund award tiers.